Delayed Rewards Calibration via Reward Empirical Sufficiency: Experimental Results

-To further verify the correctness of ESCE, we screenshot the extracted states on three popular games.
-We empirically find that the identified states have high correlations with rewards acquisition and they are visually similar to the perceptions of human.
 With the evolving of the policy performance, ESD keeps improving as well.
 In the initial episode, the empirical sufficient checkpoints are recognized a few steps away from the states where the actual rewards are given; with the policy becoming stronger and stabler, more and earlier states can be identified by ESCE.
 We thus infer that a well-trained ESCE model is capable of making accurate reward predictions through the understanding of the policy and environment with the training goes on.
-We also visualize the screenshots of extracted states in Figure~\ref{fig3}.
+We also visualize the screenshots of extracted states in Figure~\ref{fig:fig3}.